What temperature is a fever ?

 What Surface Body Temperature is considered as High Fever

 It is considered a fever when the patient has a surface body temperature that exceeds 99.5°F/37.5°C.

 Any surface body temperature above 100.4°F or 38 degrees Celsius can be considered as high fever.
 The equivalent temperature reference of 100.4°F/38°C if measured with oral thermometer is probably around 100.9 to 101.4°F (38.3 to 38.6°C).

 The correlating body core temperature is likely ranging around 102.2°F (39.0°C) and higher if measured with ear or rectal thermometer.
 This would mean a high fever.

 It’s considered a fever if the patient has an oral temperature greater than 37.8 degrees Celsius.
 A oral temperature that is above 101.4°F/38.6°C means a high fever.

-Oral temperature should be measured in all patients, except in when they are unconscious, have mental confusion, seizures, nasal, mouth or throat disorders, and if they are children under 6 years old.
+The exception is when they are unconscious, have mental confusion, seizures, nasal, mouth or throat disorders, and if they are children under 6 years old.